edb-gjengen/lab2hub/README.md

 ## Install
     pyvenv venv
     . venv/bin/activate
-    pip install -r requirements
+    pip install -r requirements.txt

 ## Usage

-Create a `config.py` with github and gitlab url and key.
-Use `config-example.py` as a template. run with `python lab2hub.py`.
+* Create a `config.py` with GitHub and GitLab url and key.
+* Use `config-example.py` as a template.
+* run with `python lab2hub.py`.

 ## TODO